danielzhang1998/create_a_terminal/README.md

 # Files:

-find_character: find the specific sting from the specific dir (.txt files in that dir, include the sub dir)
+find_character.py: find the specific sting from the specific dir (.txt files in that dir, include the sub dir) get_file_size.py: